European wildcat habitat and hunting – classic cat technique

 They are not normally found in the “subalpine belt” (pre-mountainous belt), coniferous forests and “spruce taiga”.
 Spruce is a coniferous evergreen tree looking like a large Christmas tree.
 A “taiga” is an ecosystem or community of plants and animals.

-Wildcats mostly hunt on the ground but are very good climbers inline with all cats.
+Wildcats mostly hunt on the ground but are very good climbers in line with all cats.
 They generally hunt at night.
-They hunt by watching and waiting or travelling slowly and silently throughout their territoty, watching and listening for prey.
-Once prey is located it stalks it using a low stalking run while using available cover.
+They hunt by watching and waiting or travelling slowly and silently throughout their territory, watching and listening for prey.
+Once prey has been located, the prey animal is stalked using a low stalking run while using available cover.
 Once within strike range the European wildcat darts forward and strikes.
 As is the case with domestic cats, the killer bite is to the nape of the neck (back of the neck), severing the spine of the prey.

 Prey is usually a rodent.
 They also prey on larger animals such as rabbits and hares; even young deer1.
-In Scotland the wild cat preys on rabbits; in spring this means young rabbits that are available.
+In Scotland the wild cat preys on rabbits; in spring this means available young rabbits.
 Less commonly it preys on shews and birds.

-Being an inherently adaptable animal the European wildcat will also eat insects, frogs, fruit, fish, martens, polecats and weasels amongst other animals.
-The European wildcat is also liable to be involved in eating poultry and even cat food left out for domestic cats.
+Being an inherently adaptable animal, the European wildcat will also eat insects, frogs, fruit, fish, martens, polecats and weasels amongst other animals.
+The European wildcat may also eat poultry and cat food left out for domestic cats.

 Who preys on the European wildcat?
 Answer larger carnivores such as the Eurasian lynx.